Hannah is an historian of modern Africa. Her research is mainly focused on issues relating to colonialism, borders, development and conflict.

 Before joining Politics and History at Brunel in September 2013, Hannah taught History at SOAS.
 She completed her PhD in African History at SOAS in 2011.

 PhD African History from SOAS, University of London

-- MA Imperial History (Durham)
+MA Imperial History from Durham University

 Newest selected publications

-Whittaker, H. (Accepted) 'Mickie Mwanzia Koster The Power of the Oath: Mau Mau Nationalism in Kenya, 1952–1960 Rochester: University of Rochester Press, 2016, 262 pp. £55.00 hbk'.
+Whittaker, H. (2017) 'Mickie Mwanzia Koster The Power of the Oath: Mau Mau Nationalism in Kenya, 1952–1960 Rochester: University of Rochester Press, 2016, 262 pp. £55.00 hbk'.
 Studies in Ethnicity and Nationalism, 17 (2). pp. 310 - 312.
 ISSN: 1473-8481 Open Access Link

-Whittaker, H. (Accepted) 'Frontier security in North East Africa: conflict and colonial development on the margins, 1930-1960'.
-The Journal of African History.
+Whittaker, H. (2017) 'Frontier security in North East Africa: conflict and colonial development on the margins, 1930-1960'.
+The Journal of African History, 58 (3). pp. 381 - 402.
 ISSN: 0021-8537 Open Access Link

 Whittaker, H. (2017) 'Neil Carrier.
 Little Mogadishu: Eastleigh, Nairobi’s Global Somali Hub.
 New York: Oxford University Press, 2017. xx + 313 pp. Maps.
 Photographs.
 Bibliography.
 Index. $31.95.
 Paper.
 ISBN: 9780190646202.'.
 African Studies Review, 60 (2). pp. 234 - 236.
 ISSN: 1555-2462 Open Access Link